WICG/element-timing/README.md

 Thus, the **text rendering timestamp** of an element is the time when it becomes <em>text-painted</em>.

-Given a group of text nodes, we define the **text rect** as the smallest rectangle which contains the geometric union of the text node display rectangles within the viewport.
+Let the *text rect* of a text node be the display rectangle of that node within the viewport.
+We define the **text rect** of an element as the smallest rectangle which contains the geometric union of the text rects of all text nodes which belong to the element.

 ### What information is exposed?